invpe/gridshell/Documentation/README.md

 </p>

 - - - - - - - - - - - -
+# Read about the GridShell
+Find out what GridShell is about [here](https://gridshl.wordpress.com/)

 # Connect and join the Grid
 Read the simple techinical tutorial on how to join the grid with couple of clicks [here](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/Join.md)